matthewrdev/building-addins-for-xamarin-studio/README.md

 A `CommandHandler` is an action that can be executed within a certain context within Xamarin Studio; we register a

 ## Some Essential APIS
-Let's dig through some of the essential APIs that you may need to use
+Let's dig through some of the essential APIs that you may need to use:

 #### IdeApp
 The `MonoDevelop.Ide.IdeApp` static class is your entry point into most of Xamarin Studio.
 It exposes the `Workbench`, the `Workspace`, various services and life cycle methods such as when the IDE is exiting.